Rodolfo Castro Player Props: Pirates vs. Dodgers

-Rodolfo Castro -- .103 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Emmet Sheehan on the mound, on July 4 at 9:10 PM ET.
+Rodolfo Castro -- with an on-base percentage of .194 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Bobby Miller on the hill, on July 5 at 10:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+In his previous game he had a hitless performance (0-for-3) against the Dodgers.

 Rodolfo Castro Game Info & Props vs. the Dodgers